Abhishekmishra-17/eb3_Mind-benders_queue-using-array/experiment/aim.md

-## Implementation of Queue using array.
+The aim of the experiment is the build the concept of queue implementation using array.